Gorka Verdugo

-Born in Etxarri-Aranatz, Navarre, Verdugo has not yet won any races, but made his Giro d'Italia debut in 2005 (86th) and his Tour de France debut in 2006 (75th).
-His highest placing in the Tour de France was in 2011 (25th), however despite completing it an impressive 6 times he has never had a top ten finish in any stage of the race.
+Born in Etxarri-Aranatz, Navarre, Verdugo did not win any professional races, but made his Giro d'Italia debut in 2005 (86th) and his Tour de France debut in 2006 (75th).
+His highest placing in the Tour de France was in 2011 (25th), however despite completing it an impressive 6 times he has never had a top-ten finish in any stage of the race.
 Considered a reliable team rider, his is best individual tour performance was on stage 16 in the 2007 Tour de France where in a breakaway he gained enough points in the mountains classification to finish 11th overall in Paris.
 He finished 11th overall in the 2012 Vuelta a Espana, marking his best grand tour finish yet.